rduplain/nixd/README.md

 ### Design Principles

 1. Clearly log activity.
 Fail loudly and immediately.
+Make it obvious.
 2. Plan for primitive operations to be run repeatedly.
 Finish quickly.
 3. Do not write a DSL for file management.
 We already have one: shell.
 4. Have `nixd install` run without unusual dependencies on all target systems.